Learn about actual and potential costs

 Buyers should provide a timeline of key dates once the vendor is selected and the project is underway, such as the date that suppliers can transport their equipment to the site and the date services will begin.

 Buyers should state the length of the contract and the frequency in which services will be provided (e.g. monthly, weekly, ongoing).

 Evaluate major factors to mitigate risk

 The supply chain associated with dredging services has a low level of risk.
 Generally, key first tier upstream suppliers present minimal risk to the supply chain.
-Service providers rely on boat manufacturers and machinery manufacturers to provide necessary equipment to carry out operations; therefore, issues in the supply of these...
+Service providers rely on boat manufacturers and machinery manufacturers to provide the necessary equipment to carry out operations; therefore, issues in the supply of...
 Subscribe to learn more.